Han Kuang Exercise: 2018

 The 2018 exercise was held on 4 June 2018 for five days.
 It was proceeded with computer-aided war games on 30 April to 5 May.
 The exercise consists of several main points, which are joint air-sea combat operation, anti-landing operations and joint anti-airborne combat operations.
 This exercise was also the first one to include civilian resources in its drill.
-On the first day of the exercise, an F-16 fighter jet with tail number 6648 went missing at 1:43 p.m. over northern Taiwan after taking off at 1:09 p.m.
+On the first day of the exercise, an F-16 fighter jet with tail number 6685 went missing at 1:43 p.m. over northern Taiwan after taking off at 1:09 p.m.
 The aircraft was subsequently found crashed at 4:18 p.m. by fire fighters after receiving initial reports from a hiker at 3:22 p.m.
 The air force then ordered to temporarily grounded all of F-16 aircraft until further notice pending investigation.

 2019

-The 2019 exercise started with computer-aided war games between 22–26 April 2019.
+The 2019 exercise started with computer-aided war games between 22 and 26 April 2019.
 It then continued with live-fire drills on 27–21 May 2019.
 The live exercise featured the takeoff and landing exercise of the Republic of China Air Force aircraft on the Huatan section of National freeway 1 in Changhua County.